t3hbb/NSGenCS/README.md

 # TO-DO

-Check that the payload file variable is buf & do regex witchcraft to replace it if not
+Check that the payload file variable is `buf` & do regex witchcraft to replace it if not.
+Some templates already use the `buf` so ideally, in v2 it can be worked to use a unique variable name.

 Check if encrypt/decrypt files have a KEYHERE placeholder and alert/break if -key not supplied

 Add a -noclean switch to not clean up after execution for debugging purposes

+Organise payloads and templates into their own folders for neatness

+Bit more error checking and breaks if things go sad

 # Blue Team